garth-c/r_exploratory_classification_modeling/README.md

 ![image](https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/21a3a75c-1065-4414-b197-8af40bc5a02a)

-Produce a summary of the source data set:
+Next, produce a summary of the source data set:

 <img width="734" alt="image" src="https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/7033ec51-9fd3-47de-a481-049e16ecaa0d">

 --------------------------------------------------------------------------------

-### Step 2 explore the data set
+### explore the data set

 The first thing to do is to look for class imbalance in the response variable: